snap-analytics/reflex-clerk-api/docs/about.md

 - Supports Reflex 0.7.x.
 - Provides helper functions for handling `on_load` events that require knowledge of user authentication status.
 - Allows registration of event handlers to be called on authentication changes (login/logout).
+- Is fully typed
+- Is tested against python versions 3.10 - 3.13

 ## Demo